pygfx/pylinalg/CONVENTIONS.md

 Pylinalg's kernels are written assuming a row-major (C-contigous) layout.
-If a kernel supports batch processing of vetors, it assumes that the last dimension contains the relevant vector data and that all other dimensions are batch dimensions.
+If a kernel supports batch processing of vetors, it assumes that the last dimension contains the relevant vector data and that all other dimensions are batch/loop dimensions.
 As such, you can think of vectors being row vectors.

 # Functional API conventions